 The things we taught in the workshops included: how to stencil, how to use metal leaf (gilding), how to distress paint, how to age or antique furniture, decoupage techniques, and anything else that came up in the class.

 The students told us what they wanted the furniture to look like and we tried our best to help them get that result.
-I think we did pretty good.
+I think we did pretty well.
 The cost of the workshop was $135.00.
-At the end of the day you went home with a totally renewed piece of furniture.
+At the end of the day, you went home with a totally renewed piece of furniture.

-I was taking a look back at some of the projects last week and decided to share a few of them with you.
-I thought you might need a bit of a kick start for your own personal paint project.
+I was looking back at some of the projects last week and decided to share a few with you.
+I thought you might need a bit of a kickstart for your personal paint project.
 Am I right?
 The furniture projects below are examples from several workshops.
-We usually have a limit of 4 people to a workshop but we have had as many as 5.
+We usually have a limit of 4 people to a workshop, but we have had as many as 5.

 The before photo of this piece is shown earlier in the post.
 Paula painted the bottom of the cabinet in Caromal Colours Candy Apple Red and dry brushed the corners and raised panels with Caromal Colours Peppercorn (black).

-Paula's son Alan joined us with a furniture project of his on.
-It's always fun to have families come to the furniture painting workshops and especially a Mom and son.
+Paula’s son Alan joined us with a furniture project of his own.
+It’s always fun to have families come to the furniture painting workshops, especially a Mom and son.

 Alan painted the entire table green then brushed a chipping creme over the top of the table before brushing on the layer of green paint.
 When the green paint was distressed the areas with chipping creme came off easily for a layered paint finish.